Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: System Overview

-Referring to the spacecraft monitoring application (\cref{app_scenario}), we detail the operational phases of Figure~\ref{fig:op_phases}(a) as follows.
-During the mounting phase, which may take between one to two weeks, nodes are mounted on the spacecraft.
-Before mounting each node, the node is turned on and enters the Idle Phase.
-During this phase, the power consumption of the nodes must be minimal.
-We refer to the nodes' power status in Idle Phase as \textit{deep sleep}, which is required to achieve maximum energy efficiency.
-Once a node receives the \textit{Alert Command} from the server, the node transitions into Alert Phase and waits to receive a \textit{Start Sampling} command from the server to start the \textit{Sampling Phase}.
+We detail Figure~\ref{fig:op_phases}(a) as follows.
+During the mounting phase, which may last between one to two weeks, nodes are mounted on the spacecraft.
+Before mounting each node, the node is powered on and enters the Idle phase.
+Once a node receives the \textit{Alert Command} from the server, the node transitions into the Alert phase and waits to receive a \textit{Start Sampling} command from the server to start the \textit{Sampling} phase.
 Figure~\ref{fig:op_phases}(b) shows this transition for three nodes.
-Since the nodes transition from Idle Phase to Alert Phase at different times, there is a transition period for the system to ensure all the nodes are in Alert Phase.
+Since the nodes transition from the Idle phase to the Alert phase at different times, there is a transition period for the system to ensure all the nodes are in the Alert phase.
 This delay is referred to as the \gls{I2A} transition.

-We refer to the power status of the nodes in Alert Phase as \textit{sleep}.
-Compared to the Idle Phase, Alert Phase provides a higher level of responsiveness to commands.
-Specifically, depending on the energy efficiency mode employed, the time it takes for nodes in the Idle Phase to receive the alert command varies between a few seconds to a few minutes; whereas, in alert mode, the delay between sending the Start Sampling command and starting the Sampling Phase is up to a few seconds.
-This delay is referred to as the \gls{A2S} transition.
-The duration of \gls{I2A} and \gls{A2S} depend on the energy efficiency methods used (\cref{section:idle_alert_phase}).
-During the Sampling Phase, each node collects and sends sensory data to the \gls{AP}.
+Similarly, there exist an \gls{A2S} transition period.
+Depending on the energy efficiency mode employed (\cref{section:idle_alert_phase}), \gls{I2A} duration varies between a few seconds to a few minutes; whereas, \gls{A2S} varies between a few hundreds of milliseconds to a few seconds.